sdsc-hpc-training-org/notebooks-101/Docs/source/prerequisites.md

 If you’re not familiar with Anaconda, check it out [here](https://www.anaconda.com/products/individual).

 ### Install conda
-Download the installer on your login node
+Download the installer onto your login node by running the command: `wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh`
-Run the following command to install conda on the Comet login node: `wget https://repo.continuum.io/archive/Anaconda3-2018.12-Linux-x86_64.sh`

 ### Run the installer
-Run the bash install script: `bash Anaconda3-2018.12-Linux-x86_64.sh`

-`Conda` should now be installed.
+Change the permissions so you can exectue the script: `chmod +x Miniconda3-latest-Linux-x86_64.sh` Run the bash install script: `bash Miniconda3-latest-Linux-x86_64.sh` or `./Miniconda3-latest-Linux-x86_64.sh` You should answer yes to almost all of the questions.
+Make sure to type in the word "yes" for the license agreement.
+Also be sure to type in "yes" when the installer asks you if you want to run conda init.
+Miniconda should now be installed.
+If Miniconda still does not seem to be installed, try using the command `source ~/.bashrc`, which "restarts" conda.

 ## Install Jupyter Notebook and Jupyter Lab
 You'll need to install jupyter using `conda install jupyter`.
 More info [here](https://anaconda.org/anaconda/jupyter).
 If you want to use jupyterlab, install that.

 ## Other Python Packages:**